-When the future is uncertain, be prepared for anything.
+When the future is uncertain, be prepared for anything

 Focus on your achievements

 A well-written CV is much more than a dry list of responsibilities.
 It's absolutely vital to include what you've achieved in every role.
 This will show a potential employer not just what you did, but how well you did it.
-It makes it easy for them to understand how you've added value in previous jobs and therefore predict the impact you are likely to have on their company.
+It makes it easy for them to understand how you've added value in previous jobs and therefore to predict the impact you're likely to have on their company.
 Explain precisely how you increased revenue, improved efficiency, resolved an ongoing problem or – most importantly during a downturn – saved money.
 Which brings us to:

 Quantify your successes

 Saying that you achieved something is all well and good, but proving it is even better.
 Putting concrete figures against your claims shows that you understand the impact you had on the wider business and instantly makes the claims more credible.
-To truly recession-proof your CV, quantify your success in cold, hard pounds – for example: reduced production costs by £25,000 per year or increased profitability by £10K per month.
-If you held a budget, you should also state the size of your budget.
+To truly recession-proof your CV, quantify your success in cold, hard pounds – for example: reduced production costs by £25,000 per year or increased profitability by £10,000 per month.
+If you managed a budget, you should also state the size of your budget.

 Demonstrate your hard skills

 During an economic downturn, companies need to recruit staff who can hit the ground running.
 Time and money spent training a new recruit could be invested more profitably elsewhere in the business, so show that you have the hard skills necessary to make an impact from day one.
 Ensure that your CV captures all the requirements of the job advert, as well as keywords relating to your particular role or industry.
 Time spent researching similar roles on job boards or LinkedIn can pay dividends here.
 If you can show that you have the right industry knowledge and professional skills, you've already ticked some of the most important boxes.